OleDrange/Surveillance-Prosjekt/README.md

 6. Open Arduino program
 7. Upload and try

-With node-red, Raspberry pi, ESP8266 and harddisk
+With node-red, Raspberry pi, ESP8266 and hard drive